For the past 10 years Premier Skills has been using football to inspiring inspire young people, often the most vulnerable in society across the world.

 "It provides its members with excitement, a set of traditions and a hope for the future."

-The exhibition also features images taken by Clift that capture the passion fans around the world have for the Premier League.
+The exhibition also featured images taken by Clift that capture the passion fans around the world have for the Premier League.